 Birgit Hafermann, CPDT-KA, CGC Evaluator

 Birgit has been teaching basic and intermediate obedience classes at Train the Bay since 2003.
 She attended the dog behavior academy at Marin Humane Society and became certified as a professional dog trainer through the Certification Counsel for Professional Dog Trainers (CCPDT).
 Birgit enjoys teaching dogs of all sizes and temperaments.

 Cindy Houser, CTBC, CGC Evaluator

-Cindy is a professional dog Trainer who graduated from Dog Training Internship Academy in San Francisco.
+Cindy is a professional dog trainer who graduated from Dog Training Internship Academy in San Francisco.
 While enjoying a career as a professional nurse of 30 years, she also had a passion for fostering dogs and volunteering with local dog rescue organizations.
-After adopting her own dogs and participating in obedience and Nosework, she felt compelled to help people build relationships with their own dogs.
-She has continued to develop her Dog Training skills and education through professional seminars and classes.
-Currently she enjoys teaching at Train the Bay and helping the local community of dog guardians, offering private training, and competing in Nosework with her own dog.
+After adopting her own dogs and participating in obedience and scent work, she felt compelled to help people build relationships with their own dogs.
+She has continued to develop her dog training skills and education through professional seminars and classes.
+Currently, Cindy enjoys teaching at Train the Bay and helping the local community of dog families, offering private training, and competing in scent work with her own dog.
 She truly loves watching the bond between people and their dogs flourish!

 Dee Iaroli, CPDT-KA, CGC Evaluator

 Dee had a medical career as a Physician Assistant for many years and was slowing down her work schedule when in 2000 she rescued Farley, a Border Collie who “had issues”.
 With that, her journey into animal behavior took off.
 She was motivated to learn quickly in order to manage Farley and keep him safe.